yahiaqous/My-Anime-List/README.md

 - Kimetsu no Yaiba Movie: Mugen Ressha-hen
 - Koro-sensei QQuest!
 - Mijikamon
-- Mugyutto!
-Black Clover
 - Overlord IV
 - Satsuriku no Tenshi
+- Shingeki no Kyojin
   - Shingeki no Kyojin Movie 1: Guren no Yumiya
   - Shingeki no Kyojin Movie 2: Jiyuu no Tsubasa
   - Shingeki no Kyojin Season 2 Movie: Kakusei no Houkou
   - Shingeki no Kyojin: Chronicle
   - Shingeki!
 Kyojin Chuugakkou
 - Violet Evergarden: Recollections